Barbecue

 metal smoker rather than over an open pit.
 Texas has a culture

-all it's own, a culture that is a mixture of West Tennessee, Mexico and
+all its own, a culture that is a mixture of West Tennessee, Mexico and

-European, particularly Germany and Czechzlovakia.
+Europe, particularly Germany and Czechzlovakia.
 After Texas

 Independence was won by settlers

-who had immigrated to the former Mexican state from Tennessee, Kentucky and Alabama
+who had immigrated to the former Mexican state from Tennessee, Kentucky

 and by local people of Mexican descent, large numbers of Germans and